waktool/RankQuests/README.md

 | Fruity Enchant | Use Fruits |
 | VIP Gamepass | Break Diamond Breakables |

-## Using the Macro
+## ▶️ Using the Macro

-### Set Up the Macro
+### Setting Up the Macro
 1. Navigate to the folder where you extracted the zip file.
 2. Open the `Settings` sub-folder.
 3. Open the `Settings.ini` file in Notepad.
 4. Update the `Settings.ini` file with your preferences.

-### Load the Macro
+### Loading the Macro
 1. Navigate to the folder where you extracted the zip file.
-2. Double-click the AHK file.
-This will initiate the macro and automatically open the graphical user interface (GUI).
+2. Double-click the `Rank Quest.ahk` file.
+This will initiate the macro and display the user interface.

 ### First-time Use
 1. Launch PS99.